5 Real Persistence Athletics Member Transformations

 What is next

 He keeps showing up.
-There is no specific next thing.
 The training is the thing.
-Most of our most senior members get to this state.
-The gym is a fixture in their week, the same way work is, the same way family is.
+Most of our most senior members get to this state, where the gym is a fixture in their week the same way work and family are.
 They are not optimizing it.
 They are living it.
+That pattern is detailed in our member transformations hub under the consistency-beats-intensity framework.

 What these five members have in common